B12 Shot Benefits More Than Just Your Weight!

 Let’s Talk About B12 – What is It?
 Where Does It Come From?
 How Much Do I Need?

 Vitamin B12, also known as cobalamin, is one of the eight b-vitamins and is also one of the largest and most structurally complex.
 It is a water-soluble vitamin and assists in the metabolic function of all of the cells in the body.
-Vitamin B12 plays an essential role in red blood cell formation, cell metabolism, nerve function, and the synthesis of DNA.
+Vitamin B12 plays an essential role in red blood cell formation, cell metabolism, nerve function, and DNA synthesis (Institute of Medicine, 1998).

 When determining the recommended daily intake, or RDI, for vitamin B12, it is important to consider your specific situation – this includes your age, lifestyle, and individual medical conditions.
 The general recommended daily intake for adults over the age of 14 is 2.4 mcg.
-Many individuals are able to meet this requirement through their diet if they are omnivores.
-It is important for adults over the age of 50, pregnant women, breastfeeding mothers, vegetarians, and vegans to closely monitor their b12 intake and absorption as these groups are at a higher risk of a B12 deficiency.
+Many individuals can meet this requirement through their diet if they are omnivores.
+It is important for adults over the age of 50, pregnant women, breastfeeding mothers, vegetarians, and vegans to closely monitor their B12 intake and absorption.
+These groups are at a higher risk of a B12 deficiency (NIH, n.d.).

 How to Determine if You Have a Vitamin B12 Deficiency

 The most important B12 shot benefit is that it can help treat an individual’s B12 deficiency.
-It is estimated that up to 26% of people may be living with a vitamin B12 deficiency, and once you learn more about the symptoms, it is easy to understand how this may go unnoticed.
+It is estimated that 6% of people under the age of 60, and close to 20% of people over the age of 60 may be living with a vitamin B12 deficiency, and once you learn more about the symptoms, it is easy to understand how this may go unnoticed (Hunt et al., 2014).

-Knowing what the symptoms of a possible B12 deficiency will give you the power to know when to reach out to your doctor and begin asking the proper questions.
+Knowing the symptoms of a possible B12 deficiency will give you the power to know when to reach out to your doctor and begin asking the proper questions.
 Paying attention to your body and understanding its cues will provide you with more insight regarding how and when to reach out to your health care professional.
-There are many different ways a B12 deficiency can affect your body, take a look below:
+There are many different ways a B12 deficiency can affect your body.
+Take a look below:

 - Tinnitus – ringing in your ears